MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 4. To rotate the arrow, tap and drag the arrow in a circular motion (360 degrees).

-### Add ink annotation
+### Add an ink annotation

 1. Make sure the **Ink** tool is selected in the annotation toolbar.

-2. Tap and drag on the screen to start drawing.
+2. Tap and drag on your screen to start drawing.

 ## Add an annotation if you're a technician using Dynamics 365 Remote Assist mobile